Saqiyah: Egypt

-Paddle-driven water-lifting wheels had appeared in ancient Egypt by the 4th century BCE.
-According to John Peter Oleson, both the compartmented wheel and the hydraulic noria appeared in Egypt by the 4th century BCE, with the saqiya being invented there a century later.
-This is supported by archeological finds at Faiyum, where the oldest archeological evidence of a water wheel has been found, in the form of a saqiya dating back to the 3rd century BCE.
-A papyrus dating to the 2nd century BCE also found in Faiyum mentions a water wheel used for irrigation, a 2nd-century BC fresco found at Alexandria depicts a compartmented saqiya, and the writings of Callixenus of Rhodes mention the use of a saqiya in the Ptolemaic Kingdom during the reign of Ptolemy IV Philopator in the late 3rd century BCE.
+Paddle-driven water-lifting wheels had appeared in ancient Egypt by the 4th century BC.
+According to John Peter Oleson, both the compartmented wheel and the hydraulic noria appeared in Egypt by the 4th century BC, with the saqiya being invented there a century later.
+This is supported by archeological finds at Faiyum, where the oldest archeological evidence of a water wheel has been found, in the form of a saqiya dating back to the 3rd century BC.
+A papyrus dating to the 2nd century BC also found in Faiyum mentions a water wheel used for irrigation, a 2nd-century BC fresco found at Alexandria depicts a compartmented saqiya, and the writings of Callixenus of Rhodes mention the use of a saqiya in the Ptolemaic Kingdom during the reign of Ptolemy IV Philopator in the late 3rd century BC.

-Early Mediterranean evidence of a saqiya is from a tomb painting in Ptolemaic Egypt that dates to the 2nd century BCE.
+Early Mediterranean evidence of a saqiya is from a tomb painting in Ptolemaic Egypt that dates to the 2nd century BC.
 It shows a pair of yoked oxen driving a compartmented waterwheel.
 The saqiya gear system is already shown fully developed to the point that "modern Egyptian devices are virtually identical".
 It is assumed that the scientists of the Musaeum, at the time the most active Greek research center, may have been involved in its implementation.
 An episode from Caesar's Civil War in 48 BC tells of how Caesar's enemies employed geared waterwheels to pour sea water from elevated places on the position of the trapped Romans.

 The saqiya was sufficiently iconic in the Egyptian mind that a style of earring named after it was produced between the 1830s and 1950s, which is still worn today by enthusiasts and collectors of vintage Egyptian jewelry.

 Roman Empire

-Philo of Byzantium wrote of such a device in the 2nd century B.C.; the historian Vitruvius mentioned them around 30 B.C.; remains of tread wheel driven, bucket chains, dating from the 2nd century B.C., have been found in baths at Pompeii, and Costa, Italy; fragments of the buckets and a lead pipe, from a crank handle operated, chain driven, bilge pump, were found one of the 1st century A.D.
-Nemi ships, of Lake Nemi; and a preserved 2nd century A.D. example, used to raise water from a well, to an aquifer in London, has also been unearthed.
+Philo of Byzantium wrote of such a device in the 2nd century BC; the historian Vitruvius mentioned them around 30 BC; remains of tread wheel driven, bucket chains, dating from the 2nd century BC, have been found in baths at Pompeii, and Costa, Italy; fragments of the buckets and a lead pipe, from a crank handle operated, chain driven, bilge pump, were found one of the 1st century AD Nemi ships, of Lake Nemi; and a preserved 2nd century AD example, used to raise water from a well, to an aquifer in London, has also been unearthed.